-Continuing our Future Jobs blog series, we have Program Director of Psychology, Nikki Rickard, discussing the future of the Psychology industry and the prospects for Swinburne Online graduates in the years to come.
+Our Program Director of Psychology discusses the future of the Psychology industry and the job prospects for graduates in the years to come.

 Psychology is among the fastest growing career areas.
 While job prospects for psychologists and psychiatrists have always been strong, what we’re seeing is an increase in training and jobs for allied mental health roles and support roles, such as social workers, mental health aids, client support workers and counsellors.